LuxoftAKutsan/sdl_evolution/proposals/nnnn-sdl_on_agl.md

 ## Introduction

-This proposal is about porting SDL to Automotive Grade Linux (AGL) x86 platform and automated testing in this platform
+This proposal is about porting SDL to Automotive Grade Linux (AGL) x86 platform and automated testing on this platform.

 ## Motivation

 Automotive Grade Linux (AGL) is new perspective opensource Linux distributive for automotive industry.
-Most of auto supliers decalred support of AGL.
+Most of auto suppliers declared support of AGL.
 SDL is Unix compatible system and should guarantee ability to use it on AGL.

 ## Proposed solution